Skip to content

 prompt="You are a researcher.
 Read files and report what you find.
 Do not edit anything.",

-model=None, # inherits parent's model
+model=None, # inherits the host default

 )